pi0trk/mavenLazyFiles/README.md

 # mavenLazyFiles

-copy to your root directory all 3 files from "mavenLazyFiles" directory and execute from gitbash:
+Copy to your root directory all 3 files from "mavenLazyFiles" folder and execute from gitbash:
 ./mvnStartup.sh myNewProjectName
 to create new maven project.